raerose01/deconstructSigs/cran-comments.md

-## Test environments
-* local OS X install, R 3.2.2
-* ubuntu 12.04 (on travis-ci), R 3.1.2
-* win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was 1 NOTE:

-* checking dependencies in R code ...
+* checking R code for possible problems ...
 NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.
+  whichSignatures: no visible binding for global variable ‘tri.counts.exome’

+  tri.counts.exome is loaded with the R package .